gvwilson/thirdbit/src/shapers-and-bots.md

 ### Death

-Since Shapers and Bots is a storytelling game, the Director shouldn't let player characters die unless there's no way around it (for example, they've fallen into lava), it serves some dramatic purpose, or they deserve it ("Hey, I wonder if I can eat dynamite?").
+Since *Shapers and Bots* is a storytelling game, the Director shouldn't let player characters die unless it serves some dramatic purpose, there's no way around it (for example, they've fallen into lava), or they deserve it ("Hey, I wonder if I can eat dynamite?").
 For extras, and for cases in which the Director doesn't want to be blamed for the decision:

-1. When a character's strength drops to -4 or less, they have succumbed to their injuries.
-This means that a character with a Strength of -3 can be killed by a single blow, however small, and that even strong characters can be taken out by a sufficiently large one.

-2. If a character is bleeding badly (for example, if their injury was a sword cut), they take 1 more point of damage each round unless someone successfully does first aid.
+1. If a character is bleeding badly (for example, if their injury was a sword cut), they take 1 more point of damage each round unless someone successfully does first aid.

-3. When a character is unconscious, an opponent can kill them with a single blow—no roll is needed.
+2. When a character is unconscious, an opponent can kill them with a single blow—no roll is needed.

 ### Healing